MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/use-csharp-component-from-cpp-winrt.md

 ## Application Minimum Version

 The [**Application Minimum**](../updates-and-versions/choose-a-uwp-version.md) of the C# project version will control the version of .NET used to compile the application.
-For example, choosing **Windows 10 Fall Creators Update (10.0; Build 16299)** or higher will enable .NET Standard 2.0 and Windows ARM64 processor support.
+For example, choosing **Windows 10 Fall Creators Update (10.0; Build 16299)** or later will enable .NET Standard 2.0 and Windows ARM64 processor support.

 > [!TIP]
 > We recommend using **Application Minimum** versions lower than 16299 to avoid extra build configuration if .NET Standard 2.0 or ARM64 support is not necessary.